Gov. Inslee orders sweeping restrictions on indoor gatherings, restaurants, bars, gyms as COVID-19 cases surge in Washington state

 Personal services, such as barber shops and salons, are limited to 25% capacity.

 Real estate open houses are prohibited.
 Youth and adult sports are limited to outdoor only intrateam practices and athletes must wear masks.
+College and professional sports will be allowed to continue, Inslee said, citing the “rigorous protocols” they’ve put in place.

 The new restrictions are likely to bring a wave of economic devastation to businesses and employees already crippled by the pandemic.
 Congress has failed to pass a second round of economic relief measures, and expanded unemployment benefits and payments to businesses, passed in last spring’s relief package, expired months ago.